 Save some money and buy refurbished: Apple’s Refurbished and Clearance online store has a few MacBook models for sale.
 While not brand new, these gently-used laptops have been refurbished to Apple’s strict guidelines and are like new.

 Macworld’s buying advice: If you’re road warrior and size and weight are a priority, the MacBook Air will be a nice travel partner.
-If you need more processing power, though, consider the 13-inch MacBook Pro.

 The choice for heavy-duty workloads: MacBook Pro